Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The Academy object for the scene is placed on the Ball3DAcademy GameObject.
 When you look at an Academy component in the inspector, you can see several properties that control how the environment works.
 For example, the __Training__ and __Inference Configuration__  properties set the graphics and timescale properties for the Unity application.
 The Academy uses the __Training Configuration__  during training and the __Inference Configuration__ when not training. (*Inference* means that the agent is using a trained model or heuristics or direct control — in other words, whenever **not** training.)
 Typically, you set low graphics quality and a high time scale for the **Training configuration** and a high graphics quality and the timescale to `1.0` for the **Inference Configuration** .

-**Note:** if you want to observe the enviornment during training, you can adjust the __Inference Configuration__ settings to use a larger window and a timescale closer to 1:1.
+**Note:** if you want to observe the environment during training, you can adjust the __Inference Configuration__ settings to use a larger window and a timescale closer to 1:1.
 Be sure to set these parameters back when training in earnest; otherwise, training can take a very long time.

 Another aspect of an environment to look at is the Academy implementation.
 Since the base Academy class is abstract, you must always define a subclass.
 There are three functions you can implement, though they are all optional: